JohnB's Games

 Overview

-A PC might want to hire troops for many reasons - here a few examples of reasons.
+A PC might want to hire, or upgrade, troops for many reasons - here a few examples:

 • You want someone to act as a servant / footman / page.
 (Watch)